 METHODS

 Landmark-based registration requires two sets of points, one to be registered to the other.
 The first set of points consisted of the transverse processes from an average, healthy spine model.
 The second point set was the transverse processes from the actual patient’s anatomy.
-The landmark point sets, such as those depicted in Figure 1, effectively consist of two nearly parallel curves, one along the left transverse processes, and the other along the right.
+The landmark point sets, such as those depicted in Figure 1, effectively consist of two nearly parallel curves.
 Despite the visibility of these points in ultrasound, the information contained therein is sparse, and therefore cannot reliably encode the 3D deformation present in scoliotic spines, making it challenging to produce accurate visual representations of them from an average-shaped spine model.
 In a healthy spine, the transverse processes of two adjacent vertebrae define a trapezoid as its vertices, while the deformation of a scoliotic spine warps this trapezoid into a general quadrilateral.
 This is illustrated in Figure 1.

 Figure 1: (Left) Model of average spine with transverse processes marked and the trapezoid defined by those of the 11th and 12th thoracic vertebrae, (P(9,0) – P(9,1)) and (P(10,0) – P(10,1)), respectively.
 (Right)Transverse process points from patient #1’s same vertebrae with the resulting quadrilateral.

 We remedied the difficulty of representing 3D deformation with two curves by adding anchor points to the patient’s and average model’s point sets, one anchor point for each transverse process point.
-To convey a maximum of 3D information, the anchor points were added to the existing points at offsets normal to the curvature of the spines, in the anterior direction.
+To convey a maximum of 3D information, the anchor points were added at offsets normal to the curvature of the spines, in the anterior direction.
 This method effectively defined volumes, rather than curves, analogous to extruding the quadrilaterals of Figure 1 approximately normal to their surfaces.
 By constructing such a volume for each vertebra, the registration algorithm imposed most of its deformation inter-vertebrally, rather than continuously along the curves.
 Finally, by scaling the magnitude of the offset distance by the ratio of the length of the patient’s spine to that of the average model, variability in the length scales of the spines was also conveyed to the registration method.
 To compute consistent directions normal to the curves, vector cross products of right-left, and superior-inferior vectors were used to compute an anterior-posterior vector.

 To add the anchor point anterior to point P(i,j), where i denotes the vertebra (the superior-most being at i = 0), and where j denotes whether it is the left or right point (j = 0 for the left, j = 1 for the right), the right-left vector was computed as: